RajeevBotadra/RajeevBotadra.github.io/_pages/about.md

 ### About Me
 Hello, I'm Rajeev - a Computer Engineering Master's student and Research Assistant at the University of Washington graduating in June 2025.
 I graduated with a B.S in Computer Engineering and Mathematics at the New Jersey Institute of Technology.
 My interests include Computer vision processing, Robotics, and Machine Learning systems.

-This site is very much under construction and I am adding information and materials to it in my free time.
-Feel free to reach out to me!

 ### Education
 I recieved a Dual B.S. in Computer Engineering and Mathematics from New Jersey Institute of Technology in 2023.